General Bar Exam Information

 California Bar Exam

 If you are considering taking the bar in California, please familiarize yourself with the Cal Bar website, www.calbar.org.
 This is the ultimate authority on dates, fees, deadlines, and requirements for admission to the bar.
-The California Bar Exam consists of three days and is given every February and July.
+The California Bar Exam consists of two days and is given every February and July.
 Most graduates take the July exam.
-The first two days of the exam consist respectively of one three-hour session of essays and one three-hour session of performance test on day one, and the Multistate Bar Exam (MBE) multiple-choice test on day two.
-The third day is structured like the first day.
+One day consists of five one-hour essay questions and one ninety-minute performance test and the other day consists of the Multistate Bar Exam (MBE), a 200 question multiple-choice test.

 Register as a First-Year Student